The Best STD Dating Sites

 One feature that you’ll see at the bottom of every page you visit is a quick exit button.
 This is an important element of Meet Positives because it allows users to protect their privacy.
 If you’re on the site and need to hide it quickly, click this button, which takes you to a Google search page.

 Meet Positives takes several precautions to ensure your information is kept private and confidential.
-Firstly, they don’t sell or rent your personal info to third parties or affiliate sites.
-They may use anonymized information for data aggregation, meaning that only information that doesn’t identify you may be used for these purposes.
+Firstly, the company doesn't sell or rent your personal info to third parties or affiliate sites.
+It may use anonymized information for data aggregation, meaning that only information that doesn’t identify you may be used for these purposes.

-Meet Positives encrypts any personal information they collect from you.
+Meet Positives encrypts any personal information collected from you.
 It is hidden from search engines and can only be seen by members logged in to the site.
-They use Stripe to collect online payments, a well-regarded payment service used by companies like Google and Amazon.
+It uses Stripe, a well-regarded payment service used by companies like Google and Amazon, to collect online payments.

 POZ Personals